How to e-Verify your Income Tax Return Using AADHAR Card

 Nil

 Many tax-saving investment options can lower your tax liabilities.
-The good part about these investment options is that they are also a good option to build a future for yourself and your loved ones.
+The advantage of these options is that they not only offer tax benefits but also help you build a secure financial future for yourself and your loved ones.
 Below are some tax-saving investment options that also help in creating wealth:

-1. Employee Provident Fund (EPF): It is the retirement scheme for a salaried employee.
-The employer deducts 12% of your basic salary and Dearness Allowance (DA), and the amount gets deposited in government-recognised provident fund schemes.
+• Employee Provident Fund (EPF): A retirement scheme for salaried employees, where both the employer and the employee contribute 12% of the employee’s basic salary and Dearness Allowance (DA).
+The amount gets deposited in government-recognised provident fund schemes.

-3. National Pension Scheme (NPS): This is another investment option to secure your retirement.
+• National Pension Scheme (NPS): Another investment option to secure your retirement.
 You can invest in NPS over the working years.
-The funds can only be withdrawn after retirement.
+While the scheme is primarily for retirement, partial withdrawals are permitted under specific conditions, and the remaining corpus can be withdrawn at retirement in accordance with prescribed rules.

 Tax Saving and Financial Protection

-You should not only focus on creating wealth through your investment but also prepare for the worst-case scenario.
-You should have two basic protection plans:
+You should focus not only on creating wealth through your investments but also on preparing for unforeseen situations.
+You should have at least two basic protection plans:

 1. Term Insurance: It is the purest form of life insurance that offers you life cover at an affordable premium.
-You not only get a tax deduction, but it also keeps your family’s future safe from unfortunate events.
-An adequate term insurance cover will ensure a stable future for your family even after your untimely death. iSelect Smart360 Term Plan by Canara HSBC Life Insurance offers tax deductions as per the Income Tax Act.
-Learn more about iSelect Smart360 Term Plan.
+Premiums paid are eligible for tax deduction under Section 80C of the Income Tax Act, subject to applicable limits, and the policy also keeps your family’s future safe from unfortunate events.
+An adequate term insurance cover will ensure a stable future for your family even after your untimely death.
+Our iSelect Smart360 Term Plan offers tax deductions as per the Income Tax Act.

-2. Health Insurance: Health insurance is another essential financial tool you should always have.
+2. Health Insurance: Health insurance is another essential financial tool to have.
+It helps manage medical expenses while also offering tax benefits.
 You can have two types of health covers:

 • Mediclaim: which looks after emergency medical bills regardless of the illness